Famous Jacksby christophershobris | created - 03 Mar 2019 | updated - 03 Mar 2019 | Public

 Jack Nelson was born on October 15, 1882 in Memphis, Tennessee, USA as John Claude Nelson.
-He was an actor and director, known for Two-Gun Caballero (1931), The Rawhide Terror (1934) and A Fighting Heart (1924).
+He was an actor and director, known for Two-Gun Caballero (1931), A Fighting Heart (1924) and The Tia Juana Kid (1935).
 He was married to Grace and Stella.
-He died on November 10, 1948 in North Bay, Ontario,...
+He died on November 10, 1948 in North Bay, Ontario, ...

 98. Jack Oakie